Northern olingo: Distribution and habitat

-The northern olingo is found from Nicaragua through Costa Rica and western Panama.
-It has also been reported from Honduras and Guatemala, although its great similarity to other olingos, and to kinkajous, may make such reports suspect, and they are not currently recognised by the IUCN.
-While some individuals have been found as low as sea level, it typically inhabits montane and tropical moist forests from 1000 m up to around 2000 m elevation, although it apparently avoids plantations and areas of secondary forest.
+The northern olingo is found from Nicaragua south through Colombia (where it has been sighted as far south as El Carmen de Atrato, Chocó Department), as well as Costa Rica and Panama.
+They have been occasionally reported from Honduras and Guatemala, although its great similarity to the more common kinkajou may make such reports dubious.
+The olingo is not currently recognised by the IUCN.
+While some individuals have been found as low as sea level, it typically inhabits montane and tropical moist forests from 1000 m up to around 2000 m elevation, although, apparently, it avoids human-disturbed areas, plantations and areas of secondary forest.

 Taxonomy

 Previously, three subspecies (including the nominate) were recognized of this olingo: B. g. gabbii, B. g. richardsoni, and B. g. medius.
 The recent review of the genus has made several changes to the definition of this species: